 - Complainant.
 An individual who is alleged to be the victim of conduct that could constitute sexual harassment, or the parent/legal guardian of a student. - Respondent.
-An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment - Actual Knowledge.
-Notice of sexual harassment or allegations of sexual harassment or allegations of sexual harassment to the Title IX Coordinator or any official who has authority to institute corrective measures on behalf of the District, or to any employee of the District. - Education Program or Activity.
+An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

+- Actual Knowledge.
+Notice of sexual harassment or allegations of sexual harassment or allegations of sexual harassment to the Title IX Coordinator or any official who has authority to institute corrective measures on behalf of the district, or to any employee of the District. - Consent.
+An affirmative decision which indicates by clear words or actions a willingness by all parties to engage in mutually agreed upon sexual activity.
+Consent may not be inferred from silence, passivity, lack of resistance, or based on the existence of a current or previous dating or sexual relationship.
+Assent shall not constitute consent if given by a person who, because of youth, disability or other condition, is unable to lawfully give his or her consent. - Education Program or Activity.
 Any location, event, or circumstance within the United States over which the District exhibits substantial control over the Respondent and the context in which the alleged sexual harassment occurred. - Formal Complaint.
-A document signed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the District investigate the allegation of sexual harassment.
+A document signed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the district investigate the allegation of sexual harassment.
 At the time of the filing of the formal complaint, the Complainant must be participating in or attempting to participate in a GRPS education program or activity. - Supportive Measures.
 Individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party, while designed to ensure equal educational access, protect safety, or deter sexual harassment. - Investigator.
 A District administrator or person hired by the District who is trained in conducting Title IX investigations. - Decision Maker.
 A District administrator who is not the investigator or the Title IX Coordinator who has received training on Title IX.